-This event has had to be postponed to 2021!
-Sorry for all those registered and interested in coming!
-We will notify you about the new dates as soon as we think that it is reasonably secure to run them.
-Sorry again!
-All the best!
+This event has had to be postponed to 2022!
+We will notify you about the new dates as soon as we think that it is reasonably secure to run the course.

 In cooperation with Ale Djurklinik

 Participants will see on day 1 of the course experts used to work-up lameness through clinical examination accompanied by objective gait analysis systems (Kevin Keegan with Equinosis Q with Lameness Locator®, Carolin Gerdes and Thilo Pfau with EquiGait® and Lotta Mansby and Lars Roepstorff with Qualisys Gait Analysis®).
 On day 2 the data of all cases seen on day 1 will be discussed.
 Finally, on day 3 the participants will be able to practice themselves with the objective gait analysis systems available.
 The German Academy for Continuous Veterinary Education (Akademie für Tierärztliche Fortbildung) credits this course with 20 hours.

 Friday, October ???, 2022, practical work (Equine Clinic)

 - 9:00 – Lame horses will be examined clinically and objectively by Carolin Gerdes and Thilo Pfau (working with EquiGait®), Kevin Keegan (working with Equinosis Q with Lameness Locator®) and Lotta Mansby and Lars Roepstorff (working with Qualisys Gait Analysis®).
 The day will be divided into three sessions of about 120 minutes each.
 In each of the sessions a case new for the participants is presented.
 The participants will be rotating among the instructor teams (so the participants get an opportunity to experience each of the instructor teams working).